Weighted Ehrhart series and a type-$\mathsf{B}$ analogue of a formula of MacMahon

-Next we prove unimodality of the Eulerian numbers of type~$\mathsf{B}$ (equivalently, of the $h^*$-polynomial), i.e.\ for some $k\in\mathbb{N}$ by showing that products of cross polytopes are (reflexive and) what is called \emph{anti-blocking}.
+Next we prove unimodality of the generalised Eulerian numbers of type~$\mathsf{B}$ (equivalently, of the $h^*$-polynomial of products of cross polytopes), i.e.\ for $k= \lfloor \frac{n}{2}\rfloor \in\mathbb{N}$ by showing that products of cross polytopes are (reflexive and) what is called \emph{anti-blocking}.
 The $h^*$-polynomials of such polytopes are known to be unimodal by \cite[Theorem~3.4]{KohlOlsenSanyal} and \cite[Theorem~1]{BrunsRoemer}; see also \cite{BrunsRoemer} for the relevant definitions.

 \begin{thm}[{\cite[Theorem~1]{BrunsRoemer}}] Let $\mathcal{P}$ be a Gorenstein polytope with a regular, unimodal triangulation.
 Then the $h^*$-polynomial of $\mathcal{P}$ is unimodal. \end{thm}